Capitol Siege Raises Security Concerns for Biden Inaugural

 In his book, “A Promised Land,” Obama writes that “to be safe, we ran through various contingencies with Chertoff and his team.”
 Obama had an adviser “draft evacuation instructions that I’d give the crowd if an attack took place while I was onstage.”
 He later noted that he kept those instructions in his breast pocket while giving his speech and that he was “relieved” that nothing happened and he didn't have to use them.

-Jim Bendat, an inaugural historian and author of the book, “Democracy’s Big Day,” noted that, in addition to attending the inauguration, the outgoing and the incoming presidents usually meet at the White House and chat before joining a procession to the Capitol and swearing-in ceremonies.
-He called that not occurring “an assault on our Democracy” akin to Wednesday's unrest.
+Jim Bendat, an inaugural historian and author of the book, “Democracy’s Big Day,” noted that the outgoing and the incoming presidents usually meet at the White House and chat before joining a procession to the Capitol afor the swearing-in ceremonies.
+Trump may not invite Biden to the White House and may skip the inauguration, which Bendat said would amount to “an assault on our Democracy” akin to Wednesday's unrest.

 “Those are very symbolic moments that really open our eyes," Bendat said of the two presidents meeting cordially.
 “The world watches those moments because it’s something that doesn’t occur in most countries.”